German firms embrace start-ups to catch up with digital world

 Moreover, just 11 percent use social media and only 6 percent cloud computing, the European Commission’s Digital Economy Index published at the end of February showed.

-Mail order company Otto’s catalog model, for example, meant it was ideally placed to capitalize on the online shopping boom, but the 66-year-old firm has been steadily losing market share to digital upstart Zalando and Amazon.
+Mail order company Otto’s catalogue model, for example, meant it was ideally placed to capitalise on the online shopping boom, but the 66-year-old firm has been steadily losing market share to digital upstart Zalando and Amazon.

 The company announced plans in February to invest a high double-digit million euro sum in a venture capital fund over the next business year.